-Guiding Principles/Standards Learning and Living Environments X Create democratic learning communities in which caring, equity, social justice, and inclusion are practiced and diverse perspectives, supported.
-Disciplinary Knowledge X Integrate fundamental and emergent components of disciplinary knowledge in ways that extend and enhance experiences of the diverse individuals and groups we serve.
+Guiding Principles/Standards Learning and Living Environments Create democratic learning communities in which caring, equity, social justice, and inclusion are practiced and diverse perspectives are supported.
+X Disciplinary Knowledge Integrate fundamental and emergent components of disciplinary knowledge in ways that extend and enhance experiences of the diverse individuals and groups we serve.
 Use this knowledge to augment our own capacity to solve problems, even as we support individuals and communities in problem solving.
-Professional Practice X Engage individuals, families and the professionals who support them in meaningful learning, counseling and therapy, and community building experiences responsive to individual differences, interests, developmental levels, and cultural contexts.
-Connection to Community X Design learning and counseling activities that cultivate connections between individuals, families and their communities and region.
-Professional and Technological Resources X Incorporate a wide range of professional and technological resources into experiences that support learning, mental health, and community wellbeing.
-Assessment X Assess, document, and advocate for the successful learning and living of all people involved in schools and communities.
-1. Research and Reflection X Adopt habits of personal and scholarly reflection that examine professional practice and lead to systemic renewal. Λ ₩.
-Leadership and Collaboration X Lead and collaborate with others to plan, organize, and implement educational and counseling practices and programs that confront the impact of societal and institutional barriers to academic success, personal growth, and community wellbeing.
-Professional Life X Pursue a professional identity that demonstrates respect for diverse peoples, ideas, and cultures and a commitment to the legal, ethical and professional responsibilities of our profession(s).
+X Professional Practice Engage individuals, families and the professionals who support them in meaningful learning, counseling and therapy, and community-building experiences responsive to individual differences, interests, developmental levels, and cultural contexts.
+Connection to Community Design learning and counseling activities that cultivate connections between individuals, families, and their communities and region.
+Professional and Technological Resources Incorporate a wide range of professional and technological resources into experiences that support learning, mental health, and community well- being.
+Assessment Assess, document, and advocate for the successful learning and living of all people involved in schools and communities.
+Research and Reflection Adopt habits of personal and scholarly reflection that examine professional practice and lead to systemic renewal.
+Leadership and Collaboration Lead and collaborate with others to plan, organize, and implement educational and counseling practices and programs that confront the impact of societal and institutional barriers to academic success, personal growth, and community well-being.
+Professional Life Pursue a professional identity that demonstrates a commitment to the legal, ethical, and professional responsibilities of our profession(s).